It’s no secret that the music industry is really competitive.

 One mistake that a lot of amateur musicians make is having the same number of lines in both the verse and the chorus.
 The reason why this is such a big mistake is that you don’t leave your audience any room to figure out which is which.

-As a general rule, your chorus should always have less lines as your verses.
+As a general rule, your chorus should always have fewer lines than your verses.
 This is because your chorus is the catchiest part of the song, so you want it to be easily memorable.

 Make Your Melody Colorful with Some Chords